San Marino in the Eurovision Song Contest 2025: Final

 Al Bano received a Lifetime Achievement Award during the final of San Marino Song Contest 2025.

 The final took place on 8 March 2025 at the Teatro Nuovo in Dogana and was hosted by Flora Canto and Francesco Facchinetti.
-It featured nine prequalified entries and eleven entries that qualified from the semi-finals and a second chance round.
+It featured nine prequalified entries and eleven entries that qualified from the semi-finals and the second chance round.
 All twenty finalists were announced by SMRTV on 25 February 2025, before the semi-finals had finished airing.
 The event was opened by Al Bano, who served as jury president for the 2022 and 2023 editions of Una Voce per San Marino, and was also a guest in the prior year's final.
 He performed two songs and received a Lifetime Achievement Award from San Marino Secretary of State Federico Pedini Amati.
 Guest performances by non-participants included La Rappresentante di Lista, Senhit and Cristiano Malgioglio.

 The winner of the final was "Tutta l'Italia", written by Andrea Bonomo, Edwyn Roberts, and Gabry Ponte, and performed by Ponte with uncredited vocals by Bonomo and Roberts.
 It was selected by a jury consisting of Federica Gentile (television and radio host), Ema Stokholma (television and radio host, Luca De Gennaro (DJ), Marco Andrea Ettorre (marketing manager at the Italian Society of Authors and Editors) and Roberto Sergio (SMRTV director).
 The jury's vote was assembled over three phases.
 The first took place on 4 March, before the final, and was based on "overall artistic quality" and "affinity with Eurovision"; each juror could assign a point value between 1 and 10 points to each song for each category.
 The second phase took place during the final, and single votes of 1 to 10 by each juror were added to the prior round's totals based on overall "quality of vocal performance", "stage presence and interpretation", "television effectiveness and charisma" and "Eurovision potential".
 The third phase saw the addition of a possible 10-point bonus to one entry for "overall artistic evaluation" as determined by contest Artistic Director Bonelli.

 The final also saw several acts receive special awards from the jury for their participation.
 These included SMRTV's Ludovido Di Meo Award to Angy Sciaqua with "I", the Critics Award to Pierdavide Carone with "Mi vuoi sposare?" and the Una Voce Per San Marino Award to The Rumpled with "You Get Me So High".
 SMRTV considered the event successful, announcing the next day that it had over 430,000 views through formats including radio, television and on-demand, as well as over six million views on social media.